- How to Get UK Business Visa from India

 Schengen Visa- Which Country to Apply to?

-One of the common questions that people applying for a Schengen visa have is how to choose the country to apply to if you are gonna visit more than one.
+One of the common questions that people applying for a Schengen visa have is how to choose the country to apply to if they are gonna visit more than one.

-To choose the country or a country’s embassy for Schengen visa, you must take these three rules into consideration.
+To choose the country or a country’s embassy for a Schengen visa, you must take these three rules into consideration.

 In my case, my husband and I applied Schengen visa for Austria, since Austria was the first country on our travel itinerary and we were planning to spend more time in Austria than in the other three countries.

 Now let me tell you about the Schengen visa application process for Indians and how we got it, and any other questions you might have.

 When to Apply for Schengen Visa in India?

 The rules for Schengen visa application are the same for any country.

-1. The earliest you can submit visa application: Six months before your planned trip.
+1. The earliest you can submit a visa application: Six months before your planned trip.

 2. The latest you can apply for the visa: 15 days before your trip.